derekjwilliams/GRTS2GeoJSON/notes.md

 463 (x) 4 630 000 meters
 289 (y) 2 890 000 meters

-*Note: Long and Lat relation to X and Y is not certain*
+*Note: Long and Lat seems to be the center of the rectangle*

 ### Top Left